JasperYip21/EchocardiogramGame/README.md

 ## Getting Started

-1.  **Launch the Game:** The simulation starts with a fullscreen prompt/title card.
+1.  **Launch the Game:** The simulation starts with a loading screen, followed with fullscreen prompt/title card.
 2.  **Start Quiz:** Click **Start Simulation** to begin the quiz flow.
 3.  **Start Sandbox:** Click **Sandbox Mode** for free practice without scoring.
 4.  **Instructions:** Click the **Instructions** button at any time to review the interactive tutorial slideshow.